splunk/sck-otel/README.md

 Manage Splunk Connect for Kubernetes-OpenTelemetry Logging with these supported annotations.
 * Use `splunk.com/index` annotation on pod and/or namespace to tell which Splunk platform indexes to ingest to.
 Pod annotation will take precedence over namespace annotation when both are annotated. ex) `kubectl annotate namespace kube-system splunk.com/index=k8s_events`
-* Set `splunk.com/exclude` annotation to `true` on pod and/or namespace to exclude its logs from ingested to your Splunk platform deployment.
 * Use `splunk.com/sourcetype` annotation on pod to overwrite `sourcetype` field.
 If not set, it is dynamically generated to be `kube:container:CONTAINER_NAME` where CONTAINER_NAME is the container name of the container running in the pod.